-Following the “champagne” diamond trend, cognac and brown sapphires are pretty much en vogue nowadays.
+Following the “champagne” diamond trend, cognac and brown sapphire engagement rings are pretty much en vogue nowadays.
 The golden rule about them says: “neither too light nor too dark”.
 To explain it better, the most demanded and at the same time, the most expensive cognac hue of sapphire is medium dark.
 In jewelry, this color is treasured as a great way to stand out and leave a lasting trace of graciousness.
 However, cognac and brown do not refer to the same exact hue.
 Cognac sapphires lack in the reddish tones that brown sapphires have and are usually natural and untreated.
 Brown sapphires, on the flip side, exhibit a more intensified darkness and consequently, are less valuable.
 Both color varieties with highest attributes are sourced from Madagascar and Tanzania.

-Multi-Stone Brown Sapphire & Diamond Alternative Ring
+Alternative Multi-Stone Brown Sapphire Ring with Diamonds

 “Terra cota” and “honey brown” are the two hues that have been in high gear for cognac and brown sapphire rings lately.
 Obviously, one of the reasons why so is because their earthy warmth easily complements the season’s wardrobe.